-Join Richard Harrington for an in-depth discussion in this video Evaluating the shot, part of Shooting a High-Dynamic Range (HDR) Time-Lapse Video.
+Join Richard Harrington for an in-depth discussion in this video Evaluating the shot, part of Time-Lapse Video: High-Dynamic Range (HDR).

 I often find it helpful to develop an image a few different ways and then take a look at the results.
 This gives me some options to consider exploring and really helps me get an idea of what it all looks like.
 You'll see here that After Effects is building out the RAM preview.
 And this is the very first option of this shot that I built.
 As it turns green, it's going to give me real time playback.
 So, let's take a look at the first second or so of this one.
 Feels pretty good.
 I like how that's coming together.

 And, in this case, I used an advanced option.
 While using Frame Blending, I turned it from Draft Quality to Full Quality.
 Using that advanced frame blending option, where it creates a morph, I really like how the clouds seem to boil and move through the scene.
 It's essentially morphing in between them.
 Above the second ridge of the mountain there, there's a little bit of rolling, but I think it actually looks natural.
 I have seen results like that in the wild.
 And, I think the clouds look pretty cool.
 This gives it a very polished look, although this is the most render intensive way about putting that.

 Here is another version with just slightly different composition.
 And as the sun goes down behind the mountain, you see how the color on the front of the mountain changes.
 You could see it just in the little notch there, the sun is actually dropping.
 I was shooting directly into the sun here.
 I think I'll go back and emphasize this a little bit more and have as that sun goes down, a little more of the color strip out of the scene by making a keyframe vibrance adjustment, but that still feels pretty cool.
 And here is the one we just built together.